“Let us turn over together the treasures that wise men have left us,

 Each teacher at our school is deeply committed to the on-going practice, study, and re-transmission of the teachings of yoga as transmitted by Yoga Master Sri Krishnamacarya and brought to the West by his son, T.K.V.
 Desikachar.

-Martine Burat – Martine began practicing and studying yoga while finishing her post-graduate degree in clinical psychology in France.
+Martine Burat – Owner, Director, and Teacher.
+Martine began practicing and studying yoga while finishing her post-graduate degree in clinical psychology in France.
 Soon after moving to Syracuse, Martine met Mary Louise Skelton who had recently founded Upstate Yoga Institute.
-Mary-Louise became Martine’s teacher, mentor, and friend for the next 10 years (See Mary-Louise’s bio in our Founder’s page.)
+Mary-Louise became Martine’s teacher, mentor, and friend for the next 10 years.
 After Mary-Lou’s passing, Martine continued her studies with Mary-Louise’s colleague, Sonia Nelson, a senior teacher in the tradition.
 Since 2001, Martine has been expanding her understanding of yoga under the tutelage of another long-time student of T.K.V.
 Desikachar, Mr. Claude Marechal, from Belgium, and also continues her studies in Vedic chanting with Sonia Nelson from the Santa Fe Vedic Chant Center.

-Kerry Koen – Kerry started her long association with Mary Louise Skelton in 1982 while a graduate student for the Performing Arts.
+Kerry Koen – Kerry teaches yoga in her hometown of Hamilton, NY.
+She started practicing yoga in 1982 while a graduate student for the Performing Arts.
 An accomplished yoga teacher, Kerry is also particularly knowledgeable about the benefits of yoga for performers from her own experience with yoga and music.
 She continues expanding her knowledge of yoga through self-study and attendance of professional seminars in the Krishnamacharya/Desikachar tradition.